A photograph can instantly reveal hundreds of descriptive words about me.

 With a look.
 An expression.
 A telling glance.
-What words depict my style?
+Words depict my style.

 We are all so much more than what meets the eye.

-I’m not saying that a photograph can’t reveal something in that brief second.
+I’m not saying a photograph can’t reveal something in that brief second.

 I’m a dancer.
 I’m a runner.
 I’m a soccer player.

 I’m this certain age and I wear this outfit to match.